obonaventure/cnp3/book/transport/tcp.rst

  - remote computer access : :term:`telnet`, :term:`ssh`, :term:`X11`, :term:`VNC`, ...
  - non-interactive multimedia applications : flash

 On the global Internet, most of the applications used in the wide area rely on TCP.
-Many studies [#ftcpusage]_ have reported that TCP was responsible for more than 90% of the data exchange`d in the global Internet.
+Many studies [#ftcpusage]_ have reported that TCP was responsible for more than 90% of the data exchanged in the global Internet.

 .. index:: TCP header

 To provide this service, TCP relies on a simple segment format that is shown in the figure below.
-Each TCP segment contains a header described below and optionally a payload.
+Each TCP segment contains a header described below and, optionally, a payload.
 The default length of the TCP header is twenty bytes, but some TCP headers contain options.

 .. figure:: pkt/tcp.png
    :align: center